Complexities of security

 * Supported by AES † Supported by FUJITSU Enterprise Postgres

 Even with the processing power of today’s super computers, the amount of time required to process the number of combinations for 128-bit encryption is greater than the age of the earth.
 I’m not a security expert, but I would certainly consider a multiple front approach to securing my data.

 How PostgreSQL stores your table data

 In this post, I showed how an encrypted data file would look like to somebody that had access to it.
-But to know which data file stores the content of which table, some basic knowledge of how Postgres organises information in files and directories is required — that will be the subject of my next post "A quick look at how PostgreSQL stores your table data in files and directories".
+But to know which data file stores the content of which table, some basic knowledge of how Postgres organizes information in files and directories is required — that will be the subject of my next post "A quick look at how PostgreSQL stores your table data in files and directories".